pagotti/cryptonita/README.md

-# Crypee
+# Cryptonita

-Crypee is a API for get last hour price of crypto currencies.
+Cryptonita is a API for get last hour price of crypto currencies.

 ## PostgreSQL Setup